 - Log into the portal at physiciansapply.ca.
 You will need to create an account if you do not already have one.
 Within the portal, follow the steps to submit a Source Verification Request (SVR).

 - Once you have submitted your SVR request, complete and submit an exemption request and exemption agreement form.
 (Click here to download all these documents in one bundle.)

 - Submit a copy of your RCPSC, CFPC or ABMS* certificate.

-Please allow two to three weeks for the MCC to process your exemption request after we receive your payment.
+Please allow up to three weeks for the MCC to process your request after we receive it.
 You will receive a message through your physiciansapply.ca account after we have completed our review.
 See the Fees page for more information about the cost of requesting an MCCEE exemption.